Berahthraben/Tartarus/README.md

 - Customers list | All the previous customers you have attended.
 Includes a dropdown box with usernames + Self-opening window!
 - Credits button | A quick link to this repository and my personal DeviantArt page!
 Be sure to watch!

+# Regular users
+Just head down to the releases page (https://github.com/Berahthraben/Tartarus/releases) and download the latest release.
+Run the program from your desktop/assigned folder and you're good to go!
+Magic!
 Warning: Requires JAVA 8+ installed. https://www.java.com/en/download/